 Another strategy is to look for smaller independent properties, like The Emerson Resort & Spa in Mt.
 Tremper, New York.

 Spa costs vary depending on where you live, what kind of spa you're going to, and the spa's luxury factor.
+But day spas are great places to get pampered without breaking the bank.
 A smaller day spa outside a major city will have lower prices: a fifty-minute or one-hour Swedish massage starts around $80 and can run to $125.

-You can save money by going to a chain like Massage Envy or finding a private massage therapist or esthetician, but don't expect amenities like spa robes, hot tea and saunas.
+You can save money by going to a chain like Massage Envy or finding a private massage therapist or esthetician, but don't expect amenities like spa robes, hot tea, and saunas.
+Destination and health spas vary a great deal in the luxury of their rooms and the amenities they offer.
+Expect a wide price range in what a spa trip costs.